Globe investigative team earns top honours at CAJ awards

-Investigations by The Globe and Mail on the impact of fentanyl in Vancouver and military veterans who died by suicide after serving in Afghanistan were recognized by the Canadian Association of Journalists on Saturday.
+Investigations by The Globe and Mail on the impact of fentanyl in Canada and military veterans who died by suicide after serving in Afghanistan were recognized by the Canadian Association of Journalists on Saturday.

-The Globe’s work on Vancouver’s fentanyl crisis won the Don McGillivray Award for the top investigative journalism by Canadian media last year.
-The piece was done by reporters Karen Howlett, Justin Giovannetti, Nathan VanderKlippe, Les Perreaux and Andrea Woo.

 A Globe investigation focusing on soldiers and veterans who died by suicide after deployment during the Afghanistan mission was recognized with two awards.
 A team of journalists, including reporters Renata D’Aliesio, Les Perreaux and Allan Maki, won the CAJ/Marketwired Data Journalism Award and the inaugural Mindset Award for Workplace Mental Health Reporting.

-Note: Editor's Note: An earlier version of this story stated that The Globe had won the Don McGillivray Award for fentanyl's impact on Vancouver.
-In fact, the award was won by the Georgia Straight.Report Typo/Error